 In addition to BIBD, Baiduri MerchantSuite (by Linkly) is an affordable, secure platform specially designed to allow businesses to accept payments online without having to build an expensive e-commerce website.
 With the ability to process payments from Visa, Mastercard and American Express cards, this platform offers different packages to suit businesses of all sizes, including micro and small businesses.

 More established e-commerce merchants can also benefit from Baiduri’s payment gateway service, which enables shoppers to pay for their online purchases using Visa, Mastercard, UnionPay and American Express cards.

-In November 2021, an agreement was signed between MPABD and the Brunei International Air Cargo Centre (BIACC) for the leasing of inland container depots (ICDs) at Kuala Lurah and Sungai Tujoh.
-The ICDs are expected to improve the ease of doing business aspect in Brunei and drive down logistic costs.
-The warehouses will cater to the needs of customs declaration and clearance, e-commerce handling, inventory and storage management for short and longterm storage of general cargo, sea container (dry and/or reefer) and oil and gas equipment, general cargo handling (FCL and LCL containers), cross-docking services, and cargo consolidation or deconsolidation.
+Over the past few years, several agreements have been signed by MPABD to improve the logistics services in Brunei.
+In 2021, an agreement was signed with Brunei International Air Cargo Centre (BIACC) for the leasing of Inland Container Depots (ICDs) located at Kuala Lurah and Sungai Tujoh.
+The ICDs are expected to improve the ease of doing business aspect in Brunei and drive down the logistic costs.

 The following year, an agreement was signed between the port authority and Amarco Services Sdn Bhd for the management and operation of Brunei Bay Southern Anchorage.
 The MPABD and Amarco Services will cooperate in managing the anchorage facility starting June 2023.